kubernetes/website/content/en/docs/tasks/manage-kubernetes-objects/declarative-config.md

 With ApplySet-based pruning, kubectl adds the `applyset.k8s.io/part-of=<parentID>` label to each object in the set before they are sent to the server.
 For performance reasons, it also collects the list of resource types and namespaces that the set contains and adds these in annotations on the live parent object.
 Finally, at the end of the apply operation, it queries the API server for objects of those types in those namespaces (or in the cluster scope, as applicable) that belong to the set, as defined by the `applyset.k8s.io/part-of=<parentID>` label.

 Caveats and restrictions:
-- Each object must be a member of at most one set.
+- Each object may be a member of at most one set.
 - The `--namespace` flag is required when using any namespaced parent, including the default Secret.
 This means that ApplySets spanning multiple namespaces must use a cluster-scoped custom resource as the parent object.
 - To safely use ApplySet-based pruning with multiple directories, use a unique ApplySet name for each.